Great is death,

 To set thee free and bear thee home,

-The heavenly pardoner death shall come.
+The heavenly pardoner death shall come,

-(Of the many hundreds I myself saw die, the cases of mark’d suffering or agony in extremis were very rare.
-In not a few cases the termination even appears to be a sort of ecstasy.)
+Like an invisible breeze after a long sultry day, death sometimes sets in at last, soothingly and refreshingly, almost vitally.
+Of the many hundreds I myself saw die, the cases of mark’d suffering or agony in extremis were very rare.
+In not a few cases the termination even appears to be a sort of ecstasy.

 A voice from death, solemn and strange, in all his sweep and power: